 #5: Get educated about the research and resources available for teachers

 There is so much information and research around the Science of Reading available but it can be overwhelming.
-Start smalls by diving into some books, podcasts, training for teachers, and speak up in your school on what you’re learning.
+Start small by diving into some books, podcasts, training for teachers, and speaking up in your school on what you’re learning.
 Unfortunately, most curriculum companies have not updated their instructional materials based on what we now know is best for teaching students to read.

-Do you have any idea to add?
+Do you have any ideas to add?
 Email us at [email protected] or join the conversation inside the Simply Kinder Teacher Facebook Group here.

 Free Science of Reading Letter for Families

 Are you implementing more Science of Reading instruction in your classroom but not sure how to communicate what it is and how to support students at home?
-Make sure to grab the free Science of Reading Family Letter below to keep parents informed and open up the conversation on how to support reading based on research and science.
-Or grab this free printable directly inside Simply Kinder + here without entering your email and waiting for it to arrive!
+Make sure to grab the free Science of Reading Family Letter to keep parents informed and open up the conversation on how to support reading based on research and science.
+Grab this free printable directly inside Simply Kinder + FREE plan here without entering your email and waiting for it to arrive!